Rima0000/Weather-App/README.md

-# WeatherApp
+# 🌦️ WeatherApp

->  A weather app that pulls from the OpenWeatherMap API to allow users to search for and view the forecast in cities worldwide.
-Built with JavaScript.
+>  A simple and interactive weather application that fetches real-time weather data using the OpenWeatherMap API.
+Users can search and view the weather forecast for cities around the world

-Additional description about the project and its features.
+## 🔧 Features

+- Search weather by city name
+- Real-time weather data (temperature, humidity, weather condition)
+- Responsive and clean UI
+- Powered by the OpenWeatherMap API

 ## Built With